A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Groups acting on rooted trees I: structure of non-free minimal actions

 \subsection{Preliminaries on group actions on rooted trees}

-In the sequel $T$ is locally finite rooted tree, that is, a simplicial tree with a distinguished vertex $o\in T$, called the root.
-We denote $\partial T$ is the visual boundary of $T$.
+In the sequel $T$ is a locally finite rooted tree, with root $o$.
+We denote by $\partial T$ is the visual boundary of $T$.
 We let $\aut(T)$ be the group of automorphisms of $T$ that fix the root.
 Note that every $G \le \aut(T)$ acts on $\partial T$ by homeomorphisms.
 The following classical fact provides a characterisation of actions that arise in this way.
-Recall that if a group $G$ acts on a compact space $X$, the $G$-action if \textbf{profinite} if it is the inverse limit of finite $G$-actions.
+Recall that if a group $G$ acts on a compact space $X$, the $G$-action is \textbf{profinite} if it is the inverse limit of finite $G$-actions.
 When this holds we will also say that the $G$-space $X$ is profinite.

 \begin{prop} Let $G$ be a group acting by homeomorphisms on a totally disconnected compact metrizable space $X$.
-The following are equivalent: \begin{enumerate}[label=\roman*)] \item The action of $G$ on $X$ is profinite. \item Continuous equivariant maps from $X$ to finite $G$-spaces separate points in $X$. \item Every clopen subset of $X$ has a finite $G$-orbit. \item There exists a $G$-action by automorphisms on a rooted tree $T$ such that the action of $G$ on $\partial T$ is topologically conjugate to its action on $X$. \item The $G$-action on $X$ preserves a compatible distance on $X$. \end{enumerate} Moreover when this holds, the orbit closure of every $x\in X$ is minimal. \end{prop}
+The following are equivalent: \begin{enumerate}[label=\roman*)] \item The action of $G$ on $X$ is profinite. \item Continuous equivariant maps from $X$ to finite $G$-spaces separate points in $X$. \item Every clopen subset of $X$ has a finite $G$-orbit. \item There exists a $G$-action by automorphisms on a locally finite rooted tree $T$ such that the action of $G$ on $\partial T$ is topologically conjugate to its action on $X$. \item The $G$-action on $X$ preserves a compatible distance on $X$. \end{enumerate} Moreover if this holds, then: